-Is the fact that my conveyancer in Redruth is not on my lender's solicitor panel that there is a problem with the quality of the firm’s conveyancing?
+Is the fact that my conveyancer in Redruth is not identified on my bank's solicitor panel that there is a problem with the standard of the firm’s conveyancing?

-That is more than likely an incorrect assumption to make.
-There are plenty of reasonable explanations.
-A recent report by the solicitors regulator revealed 76% of law firms surveyed had been removed from at least one lender panel.
-The most common reasons for removal are: (1) lack of transactions (2) the lawyer is a sole practitioner (3) as part of the HSBC panel reduction (4) regulatory contact by SRA (5) accidental removal.
-Where you are concerned you should simply call the Redruth conveyancing firm and ask them why they are no longer on the approved list for your lender.
+That would more than likely be a wrong assumption to make.
+There are all sorts of perfectly plausible explanations.
+A recent report by the solicitors regulator revealed that over three quarters of law firms surveyed had been removed from at least one lender panel.
+The top 5 reasons are as follows: (1) low volume of transactions (2) the solicitor is a sole practitioner (3) as part of the HSBC panel reduction (4) regulatory contact by SRA (5) accidental removal.
+Should you be concerned you should contact the Redruth conveyancing firm and enquire why they are no longer on the approved list for your bank.